A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-0812: Google Chrome RCE Vulnerability

-CVE-2024-0812 is a remote code execution flaw in Google Chrome's Accessibility feature that enables attackers to exploit object corruption through malicious HTML pages.
+CVE-2024-0812 is a remote code execution vulnerability in Google Chrome's Accessibility feature.
+Attackers can exploit object corruption through malicious HTML pages.
 This article covers technical details, affected versions, and mitigation.

 CVE-2024-0812 Overview